 What is web governance?

-Broadly defined, web governance is the oversight of the roles, systems, policies, standards, processes and procedures that are involved in building and maintaining an organization’s presence on the web.
+Web governance is the oversight of the roles, systems, policies, standards, processes and procedures that are involved in maintaining an organization’s presence on the web.
 There are many web governance models to choose from.
 Each speak to the need for people to identify and define objectives, requirements, and systems of working together to meet an organization’s online communication needs.